tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 TLS connection.

-2. If the long-term private key in the rich OS is compromised, EKU can still protect the current TLS connection by updating traffic keys.
+2. If the long-term private key in the rich OS is compromised, EKU can still protect the current TLS connection by updating the main secret and traffic keys.
 However, all future TLS connections are at risk, as the attacker can impersonate the endpoint using the stolen private key.

 Extended Key Update can restore confidentiality only if the attacker no longer has access to either peer.
 If an adversary retains access to current application traffic